 - You will complete a foster contract and begin your two week trial placement.
 For the first two weeks a dog is in your home it is considered a foster dog, and is still the property of Peppertree Rescue.
 If at the end of two weeks the dog is a match for your home, we will finalize the adoption.

-- Fill out an adoption contract and provide us with the adoption fee.
+- Fill out an adoption contract and provide us with the adoption fee of $300 as of April 2023.
 We hold the contract and do not cash the check until the trial placement period is successfully completed.

 Your dog will: